Time seemingly stood still for much of the world after the onset of the coronavirus pandemic.

-It meets the requirements of the UAE Pro League and the Asian Football Confederation to host regional championships.
+It meets the requirements of the UAE Pro League and the Asian Football Confederation in terms of hosting regional championships.

-The development of the railway service has been under way in the UAE for some time with the goal of connecting the country with the rest of the GCC.
+The development of the railway service has been under way in the UAE for some time as part of the government's goal of connecting the country with the rest of the GCC.

 Stage one is complete and operating along a 264km route from Shah and Habshan to Ruwais, transporting sulphur.

-In January, it was announced that tracks were being laid for the 139-kilometre stretch connecting Ruwais with Ghuweifat on the UAE border with Saudi Arabia.
+In January 2021, it was announced tracks were being laid for the 139-kilometre stretch connecting Ruwais with Ghuweifat on the UAE border with Saudi Arabia.

-Freight is the focus but its mandate included a potential passenger element.
+Freight is the focus but its mandate includes a passenger element.

 Guggenheim Abu Dhabi

-The Guggenheim Abu Dhabi is on track to open its doors in 2025, according to the Department of Culture and Tourism – Abu Dhabi.
+The Guggenheim Abu Dhabi is on track to open its doors in 2025, according to Abu Dhabi's Department of Culture and Tourism.

 Designed by renowned architect Frank Gehry, who is also behind the Guggenheim Museum in Bilbao, Spain, the UAE site is set to be the latest and largest outpost of the Solomon R Guggenheim Foundation’s list of international museums.

-The Guggenheim Abu Dhabi was first announced in 2006, and was initially meant to welcome visitors by 2012.
-The museum’s completion date was later pushed to 2017.
+The Guggenheim Abu Dhabi was first announced in 2006 and was initially meant to welcome visitors by 2012.
+The museum’s completion date was then pushed to 2017.

-The museum aims to present global modern and contemporary art, said Mohamed Khalifa Al Mubarak, chairman of DCT Abu Dhabi.
+The museum aims to present global modern and contemporary art, said Mohamed Al Mubarak, chairman of DCT-Abu Dhabi.

 * This article was first published on April 22, 2021